toddledev/documentation/docs/04-get-started/04-branches-and-publishing/index.md

 ### View changes

-When working in a branch, you can view all modifications made and compare them to the state of the main branch:
+When working in a branch, you can view all modifications made and compare them to the state of the main branch.

 - Click the [kbd]View changes[kbd] button in the [bottom bar](/the-editor/bottom-bar) of the editor or in [project details](/get-started/project-details)
 - Review all modifications made in your current branch